 Neurotransmitters are chemicals that brain cells use to communicate with each other.

-These brain chemicals are involved in all aspects of life.
+These brain chemicals have a major impact on all aspects of life.

-But the effectiveness of these tests is dubious.
+But the effectiveness of these tests is in doubt.

 5 Reasons to Be Skeptical of Laboratory Neurotransmitter Testing